Planning to purchase a home in BC but the bank said no?

 Is rent to own legal in BC?

-Ready to Explore Rent to Own Homes in Kelowna?
+Ready to Explore Rent to Own Homes in Kelowna, BC?

-Whether you’re a first-time buyer, recently self-employed, or simply not ready for a conventional mortgage, our specialists at Rent to Own Kelowna will guide you through your options with no obligation.
+Whether you’re a first-time home buyer, self-employed, or simply not ready for a conventional mortgage at today’s rates, our real estate specialists at Rent to Own Kelowna can help guide you through your options with no obligation.

 Call us today: 250-717-3133